 The Columbine killers intended to target the popular athletes because they were bullies, yet their selection of victims did not yield those results.
 They killed those victims who were accessible to them.

-The revenge moved from isolated victims to involving everyone in their way.
 The power the killers feel during the incident could be described as a “high” and feeling of “immortality.”